Low-Impact Cardio To Raise Your Heart Rate

-Low impact cardio is great for everyone — whether you work out regularly or you are brand new to working out.
-Low impact cardio is much more gentle on your joints than other forms of high-impact cardio (like running, for example).
-This makes it a great form of exercise for those who need to give their joints a rest, but still want to get a workout in.
+Low-impact cardio is great for everyone — whether you work out regularly or you are brand new to working out.
+Low-impact cardio is much more gentle on your joints than other forms of high-impact cardio (like running, for example).
+This means low impact exercises are a great form of exercise for those who need to give their joints a rest, but still want to get a workout in.

-You can do low impact cardio at home, in the gym, or outside.
-If you’re recovering from an injury or unsure about exercising on sore joints, always make sure to consult your physician before doing exercise.
+You can do low-impact cardio at home, in the gym, or outside.
+If you’re recovering from an injury or unsure about exercising on sore knees or other joints, always make sure to consult your doctor or healthcare professional before doing exercise.

-Low impact cardio is exercise that increases your heart rate while minimising the amount of stress or impact you put your joints under.
+Low-impact cardio is a form of exercise that increases your heart rate while minimising the amount of stress or impact you put your joints under.
 Many typical cardio workouts involve lots of jumping and impact on your joints (think: running or jump squats), whereas low impact exercises avoid this.

 Cardio exercise increases your heart rate because your muscles are working harder and require more oxygen, which means breathing faster and deeper to keep up with demand.
-Low impact exercise allows you to reap the benefits of cardio without the associated stress on your joints.
+Low-impact exercise allows you to reap the benefits of cardio without placing stress on your joints.

 This shouldn’t be confused with low-intensity exercise.
-Low impact cardio workouts can still allow you to break a sweat and elevate your heart rate, just like traditional high-impact cardio.
+Low-impact cardio workouts can still allow you to break a sweat and elevate your heart rate, just like traditional high-impact cardio.
 For example a low-impact workout may require one foot to maintain contact with the equipment or ground at all times.
 This will help reduce the risk of injury, but your heart rate may be no different than it would during high-intensity training.

 Easier on your joints

-Like all cardio exercise, low impact cardio can increase the production of endorphins and subsequently improve your mood.
-While this is often called “runner’s high”, you don’t need to do high impact cardio to reap the benefits of this.
+Like all cardio exercise, low-impact cardio can increase the production of endorphins and subsequently improve your mood.
+While this is often called “runner’s high”, you don’t need to do high-impact cardio to reap the benefits.

 Improving your cardio fitness is great for your overall health.
 Cardio helps improve heart health, which can help protect you against heart disease, type 2 diabetes, and high blood pressure.